Invest in Your Business Environment

-Service companies need a healthy environment to do business in.
-Nobody is going to shop at your store if the building your business is located in is on fire or under water.
+Service companies need a healthy environment in which to do business.
+Nobody will shop at your store if the building your business is located in is on fire or underwater.
 That’s why protecting your business environment is important to your bottom line.

 Nature vs. Business

-If your business is online retail, you need to move products to make money.
+You need to move products to make money if your business is online retail.
 You can’t do that without a truck, which means emissions.
-And even if you go electric, guess what, the plant your power comes from produces emissions.
+And even if you go electric, guess what?
+The plant your power comes from produces emissions.
 This is an example of a business that needs to damage the environment to make money.
 For businesses like this, the only option is to offset the damage, which is an expense.

 For most businesses, the environmental movement is a threat.
 I’m not disputing that.
-But consider a greater threat; that is, an environment so poor that business simply can’t be done anymore.
-How can we change the way we do business so we aren’t in competition with nature?
+But consider a greater threat: an environment so poor that business simply can’t be done anymore.
+How can we change how we do business so we aren’t competing with nature?